High-Risk Car Insurance in Florida

 Florida Car Insurance Rates With a DUI

-Florida drivers with a DUI pay rates ranging from $145 per month with State Farm for full coverage to as high as $429 from other insurers.
-A DUI ranks among the most serious violations and remains on your driving record for 75 years in Florida, though most insurers consider it for three to five years when setting premiums.
+Florida drivers with a DUI pay rates ranging from $145 a month with State Farm for full coverage to as high as $429 from other insurers.
+A DUI ranks among the most serious violations.
+It stays on your Florida driving record for 75 years, though most insurers look back only three to five years when setting premiums.

 For strategies to lower your costs, check our car insurance after a DUI guide.